 2. Large file alert!

-The Full Update version of Android 14 has firmware files which are around 2GB in size.
+The Full Update version of Android 14 operating system has firmware files which are around 2GB in size.
 If you have a large number of deployed devices, you will need to plan the best way to push these files without tying up your network for excessive amounts of time.
 There may need to be updates or changes, depending on your firmware upgrade deployment method.
 Once you are at Android 14, you can deploy smaller size incremental files to upgrade your devices.

 3. Running an older version of Android?
 Multiple Hops May Be Required

-Some manufactures will require you to do multiple upgrades to get to Android 14.
+Some manufactures will require you to do multiple OS upgrades to get to Android 14.
 For example, you will need to upgrade to a version of Android 11 to install some required files, before you can upgrade to Android 14.
 CSSI can help you sort out the necessary upgrade path based on your current devices.

 Don’t forget to build in a plan for testing — you will want to make sure that your pre-Android 11 applications will run properly in 11 or higher.
 If you are still on Android 10, you may need to make changes to your current staging and application versions to meet Android’s Scoped Storage requirements and validate everything is working correctly before upgrading to Android 14.
+App permissions became more restricted from Android 11 onward.

 4. Special Issues with Full-Screen Tablets/Vehicle Mounted Devices